 So what can we do to bring some of those health boosting bacteria back?
 A logical approach to restoring the balance of intestinal flora would be the use of naturally occurring microorganisms.
 A superior and potential species among Lactobacillus is Bacillus coagulans.
 This species forms spores, which on activation in the acidic environment of the stomach, can germinate and proliferate in the intestine, produce the favoured L (+) form of lactic acid and effectively prevent the growth of pathogens (harmful bacteria).

-The beneficial activities of LactoSpore® in various conditions like gastro-intestinal disorders and Irritable Bowel Syndrome (IBS) may be attributed to the following factors:
+The beneficial activities of LactoSpore® in various conditions like gastro-intestinal disorders and Irritable Bowel Syndrome (IBS) may be attributed to

 In 2016, Health Canada, the federal department which regulates products that help people of Canada maintain and improve their health, issued the following approved health claim for LactoSpore®